 3> set the psCellId to the global cell identity and tracking area code, if available, and otherwise the physical cell identity and carrier frequency, of the target candidate PSCell stored in the condRRCReconfig of the concerned entry of condReconfigList;

-[ZTE]:
+[ZTE]: wondering why the condition of “if all triggering events of any of condExecutionCond and condExecutionCondPSCell are fulfilled” is not reflected in the rlf-report.

 [Rapporteur]: agree with the RIL.
 It is captured in the draft CR.